 Unconditional promises to give are measured as Level 1 inputs using market prices and are stated at fair value.
-Promises to give at December 31, 2021 are as follows:
+Promises to give at December 31, 2022 are as follows:

-L evel 1
+Le vel 1

-Receivable in less than one year \$ 1,250
+Receivable in less than one year \$ 127

-Receivable in one to five years - -
+Receivable in one to five years

-Total unconditional promises to give 1,250
+Total unconditional promises to give 127

-Less unamortized discount at 9% (127)
+Less unamortized discount (127)

-Net unconditional promises to give at December 31, 2021 \$ 1,123
+Net unconditional promises to give at December 31, 2022 \$

-The promises to give were discounted, using an interest rate of 9%, to reflect net present value.
+The promises to give were discounted to reflect net present value.
 The unamortized discount is based on a risk free rate and additional market risk factor.